 Each guideline document includes:

-- Assistive technology glossary
+- AT glossary

-- Assistive technology resources
+- AT resources

-- A tool and application sample listing
+- Tool and application sample listing

-- A tool record-keeping chart
+- Tool record-keeping chart

 The guidelines are included by grade level below.
 Download the guidelines and student checklists to use for data collection.